Adversarial Attacks on Downstream Weather Forecasting Models: Application to Tropical Cyclone Trajectory Prediction

-\textbf{First}, we observe that using $\hat{\mathbf{Z}}^*_t$ directly to identify the targeted locations for perturbation often causes the attack algorithm to generate adversarial upstream forecast $\hat{\mathbf{Y}}'_t$ that, when processed by the surrogate model $\tilde{g}(\cdot)$, yields trajectories with substantial false positive locations dispersed across the map, making the attack easier to be detected.
+\textbf{First}, we observe that using $\hat{\mathbf{Z}}^*_t$ directly as the targeted locations for perturbation often causes the attack algorithm to generate adversarial upstream forecast $\hat{\mathbf{Y}}'_t$ that, when processed by the surrogate model $\tilde{g}(\cdot)$, yields trajectories with substantial false positive locations dispersed across the map, making the attack easier to be detected.
 This issue parallels the class imbalance problem described in the previous section.
-To address this, we adopt the same kernel dilation strategy of Equation~(\ref{eq:surrogate_dilation}) to construct a dilated adversarial downstream target $\hat{\mathbf{Z}}_t^{*D}\in[0,1]^{r\times c}$ from $\hat{\mathbf{Z}}^*_t$.
+To address this issue, we apply the kernel dilation strategy in Equation~(\ref{eq:surrogate_dilation}), with dilation radius $R_A$, to construct the dilated adversarial downstream target $\hat{\mathbf{Z}}_t^{*D}\in[0,1]^{r\times c}$ from $\hat{\mathbf{Z}}^*_t$.

-\textbf{Second}, any misclassification by the surrogate model, at either the original or targeted trajectory locations, will distort adversarial forecast generation and cause premature termination of the attack algorithm.
-To illustrate, consider the case where the attacker aims to label a targeted location as TC-affected even though the original trajectory labels it as otherwise, i.e., $\hat{Z}^*_{tij}=1$ while $\hat{Z}_{tij}=0$.
-If the surrogate incorrectly predicts the location to be TC-affected, i.e., $\tilde{g}(\hat{\mathbf{Y}}_{tij}) =1 \neq \hat{Z}_{tij},$ the algorithm will refrain from perturbing the forecast at that location, mistakenly assuming the target has been achieved.
+\textbf{Second}, as the surrogate model is imperfect, its misclassifications can bias the adversarial forecast generation process, leading to premature termination of the adversarial attack algorithm.
+For example, if the attacker designates a target location to be classified as TC-affected while the original prediction labels it otherwise, i.e., $\hat{Z}^*_{tij}=1$ while $\hat{Z}_{tij}=0$, the surrogate may erroneously satisfy the attack objective early by misclassifying the location to be TC-affected, i.e., $\tilde{g}(\hat{\mathbf{Y}}_{tij}) =1 \neq \hat{Z}_{tij}$.
+The algorithm will therefore refrain from perturbing the forecast at that location as it assumes the target has been achieved.
 A similar problem arises when $\hat{Z}^*_{tij}=1$ while $\hat{Z}_{tij}=0$.
 To mitigate this issue, we introduce a calibration mask $\mathbf{M}\in\{0,1\}^{\beta\times r\times c}$ to identify the set of locations $\{(i,j)\}$ where the surrogate's initial predictions $\tilde{g}(\hat{\mathbf{Y}}_{tij})$ incorrectly match the adversarial target $\hat{Z}'_{tij}$ at time $t$:

 As will be described below, the calibration mask is used to avoid premature termination, ensuring that perturbations proceed even when the surrogate’s initial prediction matches the adversarial target.